bxparks/AceTime/USER_GUIDE.md

 preserves information during gaps and overlaps.
 This means that we can do round-trip conversions of `ZonedDateTime` properly.
 We can start with epochSeconds, convert to components, then back to epochSeconds, and get back the same epochSeconds.
-With the `fold` parameter, this round-trip was not guaranteed during an overlap.
+Without the `fold` parameter, this round-trip was not guaranteed during an overlap.

 <a name="ResourceConsumptionWithFold"></a>
 #### Resource Consumption with Fold